-Full-time off-campus work experience which combines classroom theory with practical knowledge of operations to provide students with a background upon which to base a professional career.
+Full-time off-campus work experience which combines classroom theory with practical knowledge of operations to provide a background upon which to base a professional career.
 Students receive credit only for the term in which they are actively enrolled and working.
-The same work experience may not count towards credit in AN SCI 399.
+The same work experience may not count toward credit in another course.

 AN SCI/DY SCI 101 — INTRODUCTION TO ANIMAL SCIENCES